 No matter a person’s actual age, everyone ages at a different rate.
 This is chronological age vs. biological age.
-We all know of someone who appears to be younger, or older, than they really are.
-Haven’t you heard someone say “I feel so old!” as their joints snap, crackle, and pop?
+We all know of someone who appears to be younger, or older than they really are.
+Haven’t you heard someone say, “I feel so old!” as their joints snap, crackle, and pop?

-People who live with joint pain caused by arthritis notice physical limitations and it can be difficult to enjoy the most basic of life’s activities.
+People who live with joint pain caused by arthritis notice physical limitations, and it can be difficult to enjoy the most basic of life’s activities.
 This is especially true when it affects weight-bearing joints such as hips, knees, ankles, and feet.
-Walking, taking the stairs, kneeling, personal hygiene and grooming, ability to reach and do housework, and social activities are affected.
+Walking, taking the stairs, kneeling, personal hygiene and grooming, the ability to reach and do housework, and social activities are affected.
 Some of these things are taken for granted by non-arthritis sufferers.

 Painful joints are often managed with medication, physical therapy, or alternative treatments.
 Making healthy lifestyle choices such as exercising and losing weight can reduce pain and stiffness, and improve function.
 Your doctor may prescribe acetaminophen or a nonsteroidal anti-inflammatory drug to help reduce pain and inflammation.
 Physical therapy can help by strengthening the muscles around the joint, stabilizing it, and improving your range of motion.
 Stretching and low-impact exercise such as bicycling or swimming help prevent joint stiffness and maintain both flexibility and muscle strength.
 Corticosteroid joint injections are another option to ease the pain and stiffness of affected joints.
 A newer and effective treatment for chronic pain in the knee, low back, hip, and shoulder is COOLIEF*.